DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 Overall, productive enough for the 2 hours spent on this.
 It is time to move onto other goals now though, as de-harcodisation can wait.

+...

+Add an hour to that, which parametrised some hardcoded stuff that happened today, namely the state of couplebreaker and how many and which events have been made.

+...

+Add another hour, in which event IDs and name strings were once again de-hardcoded.
+It is a little sad that there is more string search now (as we need dynamic searching of couplebreak-able events), but it shouldn't be that bad for a GUI application.